jade-hpc-gpu/docs/software/machine-learning/caffe.rst

   == NVIDIA Caffe ==
   ==================

-  NVIDIA Release 17.04 (build 26740)
+  NVIDIA Release 20.03 (build 11026381)
+  NVIDIA Caffe Version 0.17.3

-  Container image Copyright (c) 2017, NVIDIA CORPORATION.
+  Container image Copyright (c) 2019, NVIDIA CORPORATION.
 All rights reserved.
   Copyright (c) 2014, 2015, The Regents of the University of California (Regents) All rights reserved.

   Various files include modifications (c) NVIDIA CORPORATION.
 All rights reserved.
   NVIDIA modifications are covered by the license terms that apply to the underlying project or file.

-  caffe version 0.16.0
+  caffe version 0.17.3